 At the doctor’s

-When people in Germany need medical advice or treatment, their family doctor’s practice (Hausarztpraxis) is usually their first port of call.
-In most cases you are free to choose which doctor to see.
-Read on to find out what you need to know when choosing a doctor, how you can prepare for an appointment, and which medical services are available.
+People who live in Germany generally have the freedom to choose which doctor they would like to see.
+Read on to find out what you need to know when choosing a doctor, how to prepare for an appointment, and which medical services are available.

-Doctors, psychotherapists and people working in doctors’ practices must respect doctor-patient confidentiality.
+Doctors, psychotherapists and people working in doctors’ practices must respect patient confidentiality.
 In other words, they're not allowed to share information about you with anyone else – not even your family members – without your permission.